solita/solita.github.com/_posts/2025-11-18-speed-up-node-data-processing.md

 await Promise.all(writePromises);
 ```

 This looks better from performance perspective as we are now doing more than one thing at a time, but the gained performance highly depends on how fast `processData` is compared to file writing.
 If it's slow, we might not gain much benefit at all.
 We also have a potential memory problem since we are queuing up all write operations to **libuv** at once.
 If `result` is large and there are many files to process, this could lead to high memory peaks.
-While **libuv** has some limits of how many write operations it does in parallel by default, the remaining operations are still put into queues.
+While **libuv** has some limits of how many write operations it does in parallel by default, the remaining operations are still put into queue.
 Let's see if we can improve this further using **p-limit**.

 ## p-limit